una-dinosauria/Rayuela.jl/README.md

 ## Notes
-* The original implementation of [Tree Quantization](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Babenko_Tree_Quantization_for_2015_CVPR_paper.pdf) requires a mixed-integer programming solver such as [Gurobi](http://www.gurobi.com/) for updating the codebook.
+* The original implementation of [Tree Quantization](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Babenko_Tree_Quantization_for_2015_CVPR_paper.pdf) requires a mixed-integer programming solver such as [Gurobi](http://www.gurobi.com/) for updating the codebooks.
 We implement a special version of TQ that always create a chain (not a general tree); thus encoding can be done with the Viterbi algorithm, and codebook update is simpler and faster.